The Safe Agent Loop — Goal, Plan, Change, Verify, Checkpoint

 If you skip one of those steps, you lose control quickly.

-Step 1: Ask for one bounded change
+Step 1: Set one bounded goal

 Do not start with: